1974 Nebraska Cornhuskers football team: Kansas

-For the second time this season, #12 Nebraska came off of a loss with a vengeance, smashing #13 Kansas in a 56–0 rout at Lawrence.
+For the second time this season, #12 Nebraska came off of a loss, beating #13 Kansas in a 56–0 rout at Lawrence.
 Nebraska QB Dave Humm set a new Nebraska and Big 8 completion percentage record, a new team and conference season touchdowns record, and a new team/conference/national record of 15 consecutive pass completions, going 23 of 27 with no interceptions for the day, an especially remarkable event considering that the Cornhusker offense was known for its land-based attack.
 More than half of the sellout crowd were Nebraska fans who made the short drive south.